apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 The Resource Center is usually used for operations such as uploading files, UDF functions, and task group management.
 You can appoint the local file directory as the upload directory for a single machine (this operation does not need to deploy Hadoop).
 Or you can also upload to a Hadoop or MinIO cluster, at this time, you need to have Hadoop (2.6+) or MinIO or other related environments.

+## Local File Resource Configuration

+For a single machine, you can choose to use local file directory as the upload directory (no need to deploy Hadoop) by making the following configuration.

+### Configuring the `common.properties`

+Configure the file in the following paths: `api-server/conf/common.properties` and `worker-server/conf/common.properties`.

+- Change `data.basedir.path` to the local directory path.
+Please make sure the user who deploy dolphinscheduler have read and write permissions, such as: `data.basedir.path=/tmp/dolphinscheduler`.
+And the directory you configured will be auto-created if it does not exists.
+- Modify the following two parameters, `resource.storage.type=HDFS` and `fs.defaultFS=file:///`.

 ## HDFS Resource Configuration

 When it is necessary to use the Resource Center to create or upload relevant files, all files and resources will be stored on HDFS.
 Therefore the following configuration is required.

 ### Configuring the common.properties

-After version 3.0.0-alpha, if you want to upload resources using HDFS or S3 from the Resource Center, you will need to configure the following paths The following paths need to be configured: `api-server/conf/common.properties` and `worker-server/conf/common.properties`.
+After version 3.0.0-alpha, if you want to upload resources using HDFS or S3 from the Resource Center, the following paths need to be configured: `api-server/conf/common.properties` and `worker-server/conf/common.properties`.
 This can be found as follows.

 ```properties
 #